Automation Toolkit Actions Reference

 Notes:

-• Links update faster when the source files are opened.
-Use Excel Open to open the linked workbooks.
+• Links update faster when the source files are already open.

 Word PDF Save